Spa Track Guide: 3 Driving Tips For Sim Racers

 3: The shortest route is not always the quickest, especially in complexes of corners.
 Always remember to set up the subsequent corners for improved pace.

-All in all, we hope that this blog post will help you to set faster lap times around Spa, as well as getting better at tackling this challenging track.
+All in all, we hope that this blog post will help you to set faster lap times around Spa, as well as getting better at tackling this challenging track and finding the best racing lines.
 When you combine these tactics with the right sim racing hardware, you’ll undoubtedly perform better when racing at Spa in your simulator at home.

 The Formula One lap record for Spa is 1:46.286, set by Valtteri Bottas in 2018.
 How close can you get?